Earth Overshoot Day

 Each year, Earth Overshoot Day marks the date when we have used all the biological resources that the Earth can renew during the entire year.
-To determine the date of Earth Overshoot Day 2021, the Global Footprint Network, an award-winning international research and non-profit organization, combined data and formed the most reasonable assumptions to assess humanity’s resource situation.
+To determine the date of Earth Overshoot Day, the Global Footprint Network, an award-winning international research and non-profit organization, combines data and forms the most reasonable assumptions to assess humanity’s resource situation.

 In 2021, Earth Overshoot Day falls on 29 July, meaning that we are using the resources of 1.7 Earths.
 Already between 1 January 2021 and 29 July 29 2021, our demand for biological regeneration is equivalent to the planet’s entire annual regeneration.
 The main drivers were: